TRULYSICKENINGX/POKEMATE/Ditto Farm/README.md

 # Instructions
 Set your total Repeat Balls available, as well as any hotkeys (Dig, Teleport).

 Make sure your Synchronize Pokemon is your lead, CATCH Smeargle second, and SLEEP Pokemon third.
+You want Dittos to fill up the rest of your party, I recommend catching them manually first then script farming.

 Go to Fallabor Town's PC and start inside, next to and facing the nurse.